-Between wind damage and hurricanes, roofs take serious damage in Florida.
-The problem then becomes, how to get insurance to pay for roof replacement costs?
-If you don’t need your whole roof replaced and it’s just a leak, does homeowner’s insurance cover roof leaks?
+With strong winds, hail, thunderstorms and hurricanes, roofs can take serious damage in Florida.
+The big question is how to get insurance to pay for roof replacement costs?
+If you don’t need your whole roof replaced and it’s just a leak, does homeowners’ insurance cover roof leaks?
 How can you file a roof damage insurance claim?
-Many questions arise when it comes to replacing a roof through your homeowner’s insurance policy, these are the things that you need to know.
+Many questions arise when it comes to replacing a roof through your homeowners’ insurance policy.

-How to get Insurance to pay for Roof Replacement
+How to Get Insurance to Pay for Roof Repairs

-The 25% Roof Replacement Rule means that should your roof be damaged more than 25% of the total rood section due to wind damages your homeowners’ insurance has to pay for roof replacement of that section.
-If your homeowner’s insurance doesn’t want to pay for your roof replacement, you should get a public adjuster involved, like Sentry Public Adjusting.
-We can get insurance to pay for a roof replacement for your home.
+The 25% Roof Replacement Rule means that if more than 25% of your roof is damaged, your homeowners’ insurance has to pay to replace the entire roof.
+If your home or business has several roof segments and only one segment is damaged by more than 25%, then only that segment is replaced.
+If your homeowners’ insurance doesn’t want to pay for your roof replacement, you should get a public adjuster involved, like Sentry Public Adjusting.
+We know how to get insurance to pay for roof replacement for your home.
 We advocate on your behalf to your insurance company to get you the most out of your damage claim.

-Pouring over your homeowner’s insurance policy can be time-consuming and tiring.
+Analyzing your homeowners’ insurance policy can be time-consuming and tiring.
 How do you know if your homeowner’s insurance covers roof leaks?
-Depending on your policy if it is the result of a covered peril (such as wind damage, or a hurricane like Hurricane Irma that caused massive amounts of damage in 2017 ), it should be covered through your homeowner’s insurance.
+You may wonder how to get insurance to pay for roof repairs.
+Depending on your policy, if it is the result of a covered peril, such as wind or hurricane damage, it should be covered through your homeowners’ insurance.

 Filing a Roof Damage Insurance Claim

 The process of filing a roof damage claim is tedious.
-Filing your roof damage insurance claim, yourself can be the denying factor if your roof damage insurance claim is filed improperly.
-When it comes to getting your homeowner’s insurance to pay for roof replacement, having Sentry Public Adjusting on your side can make the difference.
-A public adjuster can perform a free inspection of the damages and properly file your roof damage insurance claim for you.
+Filing your roof damage insurance claim yourself, without the help of a public adjuster, can mean the difference between your claim being denied by the insurance company.
+When it comes to how to get insurance to pay for roof replacement, having Sentry Public Adjusting on your side can make the difference.
+We will perform a free inspection of the damages and properly file your roof damage insurance claim for you.

-When your home is damaged it is troubling, let Sentry Public Adjusting take the stress off you.
-Sentry Public Adjusting can handle your roof damage insurance claim from the beginning of the filing process to the end with your home being fully restored.
+Dealing with insurance companies when your home is damaged is stressful.
+Let Sentry Public Adjusting take the stress off you.
+Sentry Public Adjusting can handle your roof damage insurance claim from the beginning of the filing process to the end when you receive your claim settlement.
 Contact us at 844-443-4357 today for a FREE inspection of your residential or commercial property damage.